 Book your visit of the Empire State Building Observatory in advance here and factor in about 90 minutes for your visit.
 Keep in mind you will have to line for the elevator.

 This building in the shape of an iron is located on Fifth Avenue, at the end of Madison Square.
 It was completed in 1902 and measures 87 meters (285 feet).
 It’s one of the most unique buildings in New York.

 The High Line is free to access and will take you from Chelsea Market (a great spot for lunch, by the way) all the way to Greenwich.
 This former railway viaduct was abandoned in the 1980s, but it opened again in 2009 after being remodeled by Dutch landscape architect Piet Oudolf.

 You will surely know this neighborhood from the TV series Sex And The City – Carrie Bradshaw apartment is located there.
 It’s a lovely area to walk around.
-If you care for a guided tour, consider this one.
+If you care for a guided tour, consider this one or this one.